jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [ ] ~ I also like where you can open the system interface and it just shows a dashed circle to indicate the class.
 I like that for the item class of a list.
 - [ ] ~ Alternative Clone notation as like a value assignment with a depth, might be something to put somewhere.

-### 2020-05-18 Postponed Content Changes for Assignment Article

-- [ ] ~ What about getting the class and assigning it as a class?
-Would it be strange to call that cross aspect assignment?
-Maybe mention it.
-How would it look?
-I would say explicitly using the system interface?
-O here it is mentioned: "3.
-System Command Call Notations" just before the section "Explicit Get & Set Notation".
-I think it might be worth reconsidering that notation, and mentioning it in the main Assignments article.
-- [ ] ~ The implicit notation for cross-aspect assignment might be let go of?
-Might I just use the system interface notation?
-Ambiguity seems to arise a bit, for class to object assignment vs 'normal' class assignment (Get Object, Use as Class).
-- [ ] ~ Evaluate what the access connector for the Data access would look like compared to an imaginary assignment notation for the Data aspect and if direction indicators seem consistent and intuitive once gotten used to the way described in the Assignment article.

 ### 2020-07-21 Postponed Content Changes for System Command Call Notations Article